Artwork Page for Seated Male Carrying Maize

 This figure probably represents an Aztec deity-either Macuilxochitl or Xochipilli-whose domain was beauty, the arts, and such pleasures as gameplaying, dancing, and sex.
 Both names include the Aztec word for "flower," and in one hand the figure holds a cone of flowers, perhaps the blossoming crown of a cactus.
 For the Aztecs, flowers signified beauty, refinement, and fertility in general and sexuality in particular.
 The burden of maize cobs on his back also may allude to his creative energies.

-Rough-hewn stone sculpture of a figure seated cross-legged, raising their right knee and leaning on the left as they hold a cone of flowers, pigmented pink and blue like the band of flowers around their head, to their lips.
+A rough-hewn stone sculpture depicts a figure seated cross-legged, raising their right knee and leaning on the left as they hold a cone of flowers in their left hand, putting them next to their lips.
+There are pigmented pink and blue flowers around their head.
 The mouth of their loosely detailed face is open, eyes angled up, and, in their right hand, they hold a cylinder pigmented with red at the top.

 Seated Male Carrying Maize